mechztcc/survey-front/README.md

 ``npm install -g @angular/cli@16.0.2``
 , fill in the .enviroments [prod, staging, default] file.

-[DOCKER-COMPOSE RECOMMENDED] To run the project, you will need to have docker and docker-compose installed on your machine.
-After this, fill in the .env file.
-I have provided an example file in the root of the project.
-Then just run
+[DOCKER-COMPOSE RECOMMENDED] To run the project, you will need to have docker and docker-compose installed on your machine, Then just run
 ``docker-compose up``

 ## How to Use